pjaol/TMBM/documentation/project-plan.md

 3. Conduct final testing and QA

 The project is in good shape, with the core functionality fully implemented, the project structure cleaned up, and source control properly configured.
 The app now builds as a proper macOS application bundle that can be launched independently from the terminal.
 The remaining work is focused on ensuring the app is stable, accessible, and ready for release.

+---

+## Recent Improvements

+### Backup Size Calculation and Display

+We've made significant improvements to the backup size calculation and display functionality:

+1. **Enhanced Size Calculation**:
+   - Implemented support for reading backup sizes directly from the `com.apple.TimeMachine.Results.plist` file
+   - Added fallback mechanisms to ensure size calculation is reliable
+   - Improved caching to reduce unnecessary calculations while ensuring UI updates

+2. **UI Responsiveness**:
+   - Converted `BackupItem` from a struct to an `ObservableObject` class to better support UI updates
+   - Ensured proper propagation of size updates to the UI
+   - Fixed issues with the "Calculating..." display not updating properly

+3. **Code Quality**:
+   - Added comprehensive logging for better debugging
+   - Improved error handling throughout the size calculation process
+   - Fixed Sendable conformance warnings in the `BackupItem` class
+   - Addressed unused task variable warning in `BackupListView`

+These improvements have significantly enhanced the user experience by ensuring that backup sizes are calculated accurately and displayed promptly in the UI.

+---